palladius/gceprojects/README.md

 openprojects
 ============

-Trying to create a common pattern for my projects, lets see what I come out with
+Trying to create a common pattern for my GCE projects, lets see what I come out with.

 The idea is to be able to autoprivision these packages based on PUBLIC sources